GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 Woody discrimination is implemented using the Woody Cover Fraction product (Liao et al, 2020) which models woody cover from inputs of LiDAR including ICESat/GLAS, L-band SAR, field observation, and Landsat satellite data.
 Issues arise in this dataset in areas dominated by short, woody vegetation such as heathland, and swampy regions with underlying water.
 Areas of woody savannah are also under-represented due to the influence of the herbaceous underlying cover dominating the observation.

+A distinction between woody and herbaceous vegetation within NAV is introduced at Level 4.
+At this level, woody NAV corresponds to mangroves.
+Non‑woody (herbaceous) NAV may also be present within the maximum extent in which mangroves can occur.
+However, the herbaceous NAV has not been independently validated.
+Consequently, its presence and spatial distribution should be interpreted with caution.

 **Vegetation Cover**

 The cover of vegetation is derived from the Fractional Cover product (Scarth et al, 2010), and as such it reflects the limitations of that product, mainly difficulty with measurement of non-photosynthetic vegetation, and noise due to the presence of water in a pixel.
 Therefore, arid areas can be difficult to fully analyse for cover, leading to misclassifications between NTV, NS, and CTV where cover is sparse (lower than 15 %).

 **Water Seasonality**

 This product does not yet identify consecutive months but rather the frequency of wet observations in the year, based on the Water Observations product.
 Therefore, monthly statements are unlikely to be consistent across the continent.
-Mangroves are currently the only consistently identified NAV and water cannot be easily observed beneath their dense canopies.
+Water beneath mangroves cannot be easily observed due to their dense canopies.
 Hence, the hydro-period (and seasonality metrics) should be treated with some caution.

 **Water State**